silviot/edx-platform-wiki/Internationalization-and-localization.md

   Languages need to be specified with codes Django likes, so a code that is specific on Transifex such as `"de_DE"` must be specified as `"de-de"` in these configuration files.
 See https://groups.google.com/forum/#!topic/openedx-translation/vrOpMKzA0kU

+5. Configure `EDXAPP_LANGUAGE_CODE` in your configuration files: https://github.com/edx/configuration/blob/master/playbooks/roles/edxapp/defaults/main.yml#L219

-5. Execute the following command in your edx-platform directory with your edx-platform virtualenv.
+6. Execute the following command in your edx-platform directory with your edx-platform virtualenv.

         $ paver i18n_robot_pull